mrworf/stshell/README.md

 and will give an error if you try something else.

 The tool will automatically detect conflicts and refuse to upload a file which would overwrite an existing file.

+* `update <UUID> <UUID> <FILE>
+Updates an item in a smartapp or devicetype with the contents in FILE.
+Use `contents` to get the second UUID If the update fails, it will print out why.

 # Notes